Western Federation of Miners: Colorado strikes of 1903–04

 The violence intensified.
 After a mine explosion on November 21, 1903 killed a superintendent and foreman, Bell announced a vagrancy order that required all strikers to return to work or be deported from the district.
 When a bomb exploded at the Independence Depot near Victor, Colorado on June 6, 1904, killing thirteen strikebreakers, Sheriff H.M.
 Robertson went to investigate.
 The situation became very volatile, with throngs of angry men gathered in the streets.

 The Cripple Creek Mine Owners' Association and an anti-union vigilante organization, the Cripple Creek District Citizens' Alliance, called a meeting at the Victor Military Club to formulate a response to the violence.
 A short time later Sheriff Robertson, whom the Mine Owner's Association deemed too tolerant of the union, was confronted and ordered to resign immediately or be lynched.
 Robertson was replaced with Edward Bell, a member of both the Mine Owner's Association and the Citizens' Alliance.

 In a hostile environment ripe for provocation, the Mine Owner's Association and the Citizens' Alliance called a public meeting in a vacant lot across from the Western Federation of Miners union hall in Victor.
 Speeches against the union gave way to arguments, followed by fist fights and shooting.
 Two non-union men were killed and five others on both sides were wounded in the melee.
 WFM members took refuge in their hall, but Company L of the National Guard surrounded the hall and laid siege, firing into the building from nearby rooftops.
 Forty union members eventually surrendered, with four of them sporting fresh wounds.
 The Citizen's Alliance entered the building and trashed it.
 Vigilantes subsequently destroyed every union hall in the area, while General Bell used the National Guard to deport hundreds of strikers.
 General Bell closed the Portland Mine, owned by James Burns, because it had come to an agreement with the WFM.

 Aftermath of the strikes

 Although the courts eventually acquitted all union members charged with the bombing of the railroad station during the 1903–04 strike and awarded damages to those who had been deported, the strike and the union were broken in Cripple Creek; similar measures were resorted to in Telluride, Colorado.
 The actions effectively drove the WFM out of many of the mining camps in Colorado.

+Mesabi Range strike, 1907

+On July 20, 1907, workers in the Mesabi Range organized their first strike against the Oliver Iron Mining Company.
+After two months, strikebreakers and a lack of external support resulted in the strike collapsing.
+Finnish-American workers were heavily involved in the organization of unions, then the strike, and were largely blacklisted from work following the strike's failure.